apache/www-site/content/legal/generative-tooling.md

 The above text should apply for documentation as well.
 However, the most popular tooling for documentation, ChatGPT, has restrictive licensing, so caution should be applied.

 ## What about Images? {#include-in-images}
 As with documentation, the above principles would still apply.
-Though with images being a non textual form, the details quickly become complex.
+Though with images being a non-textual form, the details quickly become complex.
 We expect this to continue to be a rapidly evolving area.

 ## What do we do if a contribution includes AI generated content and some form of tooling has identified materials that have been copied? {#handling-references}
 Refer to the [3rd Party Licensing Policy](/legal/resolved.html) as with any other contribution.